top of page

 2. Strong Community Cultures

 Several T15 programs are known for close-knit student cultures, collaborative environments, and accessible alumni networks.
+For candidates who value mentorship and belonging, this can be a major advantage.

 3. Industry Specialization